 Always calculate the amount you can afford to spend as number one on the list.
 Then, track your monthly purchases by using either your credit card’s website or app.
 Once the monthly spending limit is hit, avoid using the card until the balance is paid off.
 This financial discipline keeps one out of credit card debt and helps build a good credit score.

-In conclusion, to be able to enjoy your credit card, always ensure to pay on time to keep your score high.
-Keep a monthly budget of the necessities first and wants coming last on the list, and always strive not to exceed your minimum payment.
+In conclusion, to be able to enjoy your credit card, always ensure to pay on time to keep your credit score high.
+Keep a monthly budget of the necessities first and then put wants last on the list.
+Always strive not to exceed your minimum payment.
 Setting up automatic payments will protect you from extra charges due to late payment.